hyper63/workshops/data-connect/README.md

 <h1 align="center">⚡️ hyper connect workshop ⚡️</h1>
 <p align="center">In this workshop, we will dive deeper into hyper-connect and learn some more Data service methods</p>

+> The future Blueberry release is scheduled for 1/17/2022.
+It will include a swap of the id field to the _id field for the primary key on data documents.

 ---

 ## Table of Contents